 “The man walked through the door and pulled it closed.”

 See what I mean?
 This is a difficult sentence.
 The man walked through the doorway, not through the door which is the thing he pulled closed.
-Polysemy indeed, not “wrong” but distracting.
+Polysemy yes, not “wrong” but distracting.
 "Exit, pursued by a bear" indeed, Mr Shakespeare.

 Sometimes I wonder too about her accuracy, or at least her choices.
 For example, she has her protagonist walk, at the beginning of Chapter 8, taking his usual route, to Rialto from his office at Rio San Lorenzo, via Campo SS Giovanni e Paolo, whereas one would have thought it more convenient to get there via Campo Santa Maria Formosa.
 I’m not showing off - anyone can use a map, but, to be frank, I find it more convenient to go that way.